Taishō era: Japan after World War I: Taishō Democracy

+The 1923 Great Kantō Earthquake in September 1923 was a major turning point that significantly altered the trajectory of Japan's Taishō democracy, shifting it from a period of democratic, liberalizing reform toward authoritarianism, social control, and military influence.
+In the chaotic aftermath, the government declared martial law, allowing the military to take a greater role in public affairs.
+This was used to suppress leftist, socialist, and communist movements, as well as to curb social unrest.

-Unstable coalitions and divisiveness in the Diet led the Constitutional Government Association (憲政会, Kenseikai) and the True Seiyūkai (政友本党, Seiyū Hontō) to merge as the Constitutional Democratic Party (立憲民政党, Rikken Minseitō) in 1927.
+Unstable coalitions and divisiveness in the Diet led the Constitutional Government Association (憲政会, Kenseikai) and the True Seiyūkai (政友本党, Seiyū Hontō) to merge as the liberal Constitutional Democratic Party (立憲民政党, Rikken Minseitō) in 1927.
 The Rikken Minseitō platform was committed to the parliamentary system, democratic politics, and world peace.
 Thereafter, until 1932, the Seiyūkai and the Rikken Minseitō alternated in power.The two-party system during this period is called "Established practices in constitutional politics(憲政の常道, Kensei no Jodo)".

 Despite the political realignments and hope for more orderly government, domestic economic crises plagued whichever party held power.
 Fiscal austerity programs and appeals for public support of such conservative government policies as the Peace Preservation Law—including reminders of the moral obligation to make sacrifices for the emperor and the state—were attempted as solutions.
 While the impact of the American panic of October 1929 was still reverberating throughout the world, the Japanese government lifted the gold embargo at the old parity in January 1930.
 These two blows struck the Japanese economy simultaneously, and the country was plunged into a severe depression.
 There was a sense of rising discontent that was heightened with the assault upon Rikken Minseitō prime minister Osachi Hamaguchi in 1930.
 Though Hamaguchi survived the attack and tried to continue in office despite the severity of his wounds, he was forced to resign the following year and died not long afterwards.